HeshanPunch/INTP-AI-Proj2/README.md

 # FastAPI Application

-This is a FastAPI application that demonstrates basic usage.
+This is a FastAPI application that is meant as a prototype to support a project where we suggest AI tooling for Zoom.
+This tool will suggest agenda items and icebreaker questions for someone planning a meeting.

 ## Installation